 Audio - Visual Studio

 If we can have a robotics lab why can’t we have our own news channel at the College?
 Well, actually, now we can!
-The AV Studio will be used for many projects aside from the student news station Phoenix News.
-The focus here is to allow students, with these interests, to capture and edit high quality audio and video for streaming and broadcast.
+The AV Studio is used for many projects aside from the student news station Phoenix News.
+Here students with these interests capture and edit high quality audio and video for streaming and broadcast.
 There are many ACS students with interests both in the professional audio and video equipment, and in standing in front of the camera.
 Gaining a deep understanding of the hardware and the processes involved in making a high quality production can enhance a lifetime hobby or possibly lead to a career in the field.
-The AV studio student team is eager to support the College’s numerous events and projects.
+The AV studio student team supports the College’s numerous events and projects.
 Imagine how with the help of a green screen, a student doing a science project and talking about Saturn through post processing, could add Saturn as background.
-The essential skills to choose from at the AV lab are acting in front of the camera, working with the hardware, and editing - crucial! - the production with the help of available quality software.
+The essential skills to choose from at the AV studio are acting in front of the camera, working with the hardware, and editing - crucial! - the production with the help of available quality software.